kubeedge/kubeedge/docs/components/edge/edged.md

 *Fig 9: ConfigMap Message Handling at EdgeD*

 Edged uses the MetaClient module to fetch ConfigMaps from MetaManager.
 If edged queries for a new ConfigMap which is not yet stored in MetaManager, the request is forwarded to the Cloud.
 Before sending the response containing the ConfigMap, MetaManager stores it in a local database.
 Subsequent queries for the same ConfigMap key will be retrieved from the database, reducing latency.
 The flow diagram below shows how ConfigMaps are fetched from MetaManager and the Cloud.
-It also descibes how ConfigMaps are stored in MetaManager.
+It also describes how ConfigMaps are stored in MetaManager.

 ![Query Configmaps](../../images/edged/query-configmap-from-edged.png)